 Causes related to surgery:

-With respect to the surgery itself, complications can occur that affect the adequate closure and subsequent wound healing: infection of the wound due to contaminated surgeries, wall defect and a closure with excessive tension on the edges.
+With respect to the surgery itself, complications can occur that affect the adequate closure and subsequent wound healing: infection of the wound due to contaminated surgeries, wall defect and closure with excessive tension on the edges.

 Causes related to the surgeon:

 The ventral hernia, a serious and common problem The ventral hernia is a very serious problem.
-In several published articles it is estimated that up to one third of the surgical interventions in which an incision is made in the abdominal wall present later events.
+In several published articles it is estimated that up to one-third of the surgical interventions in which an incision is made in the abdominal wall present later events.

 Even laparoscopic surgery does not get rid of this problem since, although much smaller incisions are made, the frequency of ventral hernia is around 15%.

-Ventral Hernia treatment
+Ventral Hernia Treatment in Delhi

-The ventral hernia treatment is surgical.
+The ventral hernia treatment in Delhi is surgical.
 We know that the more surgeries performed, the worse the results.
 Hence the importance of performing adequate and lasting surgery, performed by an expert surgeon and in a referral center.

 The popularization of the use of surgical meshes (prostheses) to treat this problem in a more lasting or permanent way has meant a very important advance.
 The majority of the scientific community considers its use necessary because its advantages (much better results) far outweigh its disadvantages (discomfort from a foreign body, infection).